microsoft/PartnerResources/_docs/Skilling/D365 Marketing Academy/Subpages/GettingStarted.md

 **D365 Marketing in a Day - Getting Started**

-This current video academy is an on-demand version based on the in-person, Dynamics 365 Marketing in a Day workshop.
-The hands-on workshop is designed for Presales consultants responsible for understanding Dynamics 365 Marketing.
-Attendees will leave with expertise on how to create, connect and explore an optimized demo environment for new prospective customer scenarios.

-Watch this brief video titled Getting Started to understand how to get started with a demo environment, enable key features, add contacts and upload images to your environment.
+Watch this brief video titled **Getting Started** to understand how to get started with a demo environment, enable key features, add contacts and upload images to your environment.

 {% include series.md
     includetags="d365 marketing academy|academy content|getting started"